ZachWu-NZ/PredictRiskScores/README.md

 #### Vectorise Dataset
 When a dataset is supplied, a risk score is produced for each row of data.
 Each argument requires the variable name from the dataset.
-This can be handy when risk estimates are required for each row of data, or when data requires vectorisation.
+This can be handy when risk estimates are required for each row of data, or when datasets require vectorisation.

 ```r
 NoPriorCVDRisk(dat=DATA, sex=sex, age=age, eth=ethnicity, smoker=smoking_status, nzdep=nzdep,